segment-any-text/wtpsplit/README.md

 # if you're using a model with language adapters, also pass a `lang_code`
 wtp.split("This is a test This is another test.", lang_code="en")

+# depending on your usecase, adaption to e.g. the Universal Dependencies style may give better results
+# this always requires a language code
+wtp.split("This is a test This is another test.", lang_code="en", style="ud")
 ```

 ## Available Models